Analysis | Trump goes full circle on the politics of embracing Putin

 On the subject of Russia, Trump goes further.
-Not only are those who question overlap between his campaign or his administration with Russia beating their heads against a wall, they are moreover advancing a wild conspiracy theory (to hear Trump tell it) which originated with Deep State actors looking to destroy Trump politically.
+Not only are those who question overlap between his campaign or his administration with Russia beating their heads against a wall, but they are moreover advancing a wild conspiracy theory (to hear Trump tell it) that originated with “deep state” actors looking to destroy Trump politically.
 To talk about Trump and Russia in the same sentence is anathema to the president, and the ferocity with which he attacks any questions about his interactions with that country and its president, Vladimir Putin, seeks to push such questions to political purgatory.

 So, it is that Thursday night in Michigan, Trump embraced his positive relationship with Putin without any sort of qualification.